petervandenabeele/dbd/README.md

     must remove this fact and replace the back-up
   * since one single back-up file suffices, replacing the *single* back-up
     file will actually remove the hard deleted fact(s) for good
-* Fine grained Provenance
+* Fine grained context (including provenance)
-  * Each base Fact points to a ProvenanceResource, so separate provenance
+  * Each base Fact points to a ContextResource, so separate context and
-    possible for different facts about 1 resource
+    provenance is possible per fact (e.g. different properties about the same
+    resource can come from different sources, different visibility etc.)
   * can keep the original_source reference, creator, date, …
   * can have a context that allows filtering data (e.g. private, professional, …)
   * separate encryption schemes per context are possible
-  * ProvenanceResource is flexible, since built itself from Facts
+  * ContextResource is flexible, since built itself from Facts
 * Schemaless
   * uses the [RDF] (subject, predicate, object) concepts
   * predicates, types can be defined in an ontology for declaring meaning